Mohammadabad, Ghazipur: Demographics

 Muhammadabad market is famous for business.
 Yusufpur-Mohammadabad is a twin town in the Ghazipur district of Uttar Pradesh, India.
-This town is a business hub for other nearby districts like Ballia, Mau, and Buxar.
+This town is a business hub for the nearby districts like Ballia, Mau, and Buxar.
 Yusufpur has a railway station which lies on the railway line linking Varanasi to Chhapra via Ghazipur and Ballia in the North Eastern Railway Zone.

 Overview

 Mohammadabad is situated on the Ghazipur–Patna National Highway 19.
 It is also located beside the Ghazipur–Ballia state highway.
 Many of the politicians representing Ghazipur area belong to this town.